irisnet/goz/phase-3/deceptive.md

 We resolved this problem here: https://github.com/iqlusioninc/relayer/pull/271

-We filter the sequences by whether the acknowledgement of packet exists, so that relayer can work normally.
+We filter the sequences by whether the packet acknowledgements exist, so that relayer can work correctly.

 ```go
 func newRlySeq(chain *Chain, start, end uint64, ordered bool, height uint64) []uint64 {